Azizbek-3D-Developer/East_Games_Projects/EntranceTask/TF-IDF/db_schema/DB_STRUCTURE.md

 - A document may belong to **multiple collections**.
 - IDF is shared within a collection.
 - User deletion should cascade to documents, collections, and statistics.

+# See the UML Diagram in the next location
+-/TF-IDF/db_schema/Db_Schema.drawio
+-/TF-IDF/db_schema/Db_Schema.jpg